Overview

 Risks: Investment in securities involves considerable uncertainties and the risk of permanent loss

 of capital.
-The value of fixed income instruments are particularly threatened by inflation,
+The value of fixed income instruments is particularly threatened by inflation,

 weakening credit conditions, rising interest rates, failing individual credits, untruthful financial